 Are offsite modular-construction lofts a mass-produced product?

 Absolutely not.
-Your modular loft will still be built to fit your home’s precise dimensions and finishes.
-Internally, you will be able to custom design your loft as you wish.
+Your modular loft will be built to fit your home’s precise dimensions and maximise available space.
+Internally, you will be able to custom design your loft.
 Once you have approved the final designs, the plans will be sent to the factory and the loft will be built.

 Will my loft look different to a traditional loft?

 No, it will look identical externally and internally.
-However, rather than using timber to build your loft, which can warp, sag and be affected by woodworm and damp over time, your new modular loft conversion will be built from steel, and is therefore much stronger and less prone to movement, eliminating most of the cracking which follows an ordinary loft build.
+However, rather than using timber to build your loft, which can warp and sag over time, your new loft will be built from steel.
+A steel framed loft is much stronger and less prone to movement, eliminating most of the settlement cracks which form in an ordinary loft after completion.

 Can I make changes to my loft specification?